laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-18-gdr/index.md

----
-abstract: 'Recording eye movements is a technique that attracts an increasing number of scientists, but also in the general public.
+---abstract: 'Recording eye movements is a technique that attracts an increasing number of scientists, but also in the general public.
 Indeed, this allows to quantitatively measure a number of useful dimensions of perception and behavior in general.
 However, most existing trackers rely on expensive or technically complex solutions.
 Here,